Anoxic events are a common occurrence in Island estuaries and ponds during the summer months. Symptoms of an anoxic event include:

 - floating mats of dead or dying algae,

 - milky white or green discolouration of the water,

-- H2S or 'rotten turnip' odour, and
+- sulfur (H2S) or 'rotten turnip' odour,

-- low (near zero) dissolved oxygen readings.
+- low (near zero) dissolved oxygen readings, and in some cases,

 Who can I contact for more information?